Mission: To protect, promote & improve the health of all people in Florida through integrated state, county, & community efforts.

 The one activity or service that sets the New Smyrna Beach office apart from the three other field offices is the aerobic treatment unit program.
 In 1990, the Volusia County Council passed an ordinance which requires ATUs to be utilized near the river instead of septic tanks.
 If a new home is being constructed and the septic system cannot be located more than two hundred feet from the Indian River Lagoon, the ATU is required.
 These systems differ from a standard septic tank system, in that they are mechanically powered and they produce a very high level of wastewater treatment.
 There are approximately sixty of these high-tech systems in the New Smyrna Beach area.
 These units require an annual operating permit, and are inspected and sampled by an environmental specialist from this office.
 If these units are not maintained properly, they become undersized septic tanks.
 This can create a bad situation for the homeowner and possibly the environment.
 We are located at:

 717 W. Canal St.

 Public Drinking Water

-The Florida Department of Environmental Protection has designated the Volusia County Health Department as an Approved County Public Health Unit for the Public Drinking Water Program.
+The Florida Department of Environmental Protection has designated the Florida Department of Health in Volusia County as an Approved County Public Health Unit for the Public Drinking Water Program.
 The program consists of overseeing all of the public drinking water systems in Volusia County to assure that they consistently meet the requirements of the United States Environmental Protection Agency and the Florida Department of Environmental Protection Safe Drinking Water Acts.